PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

   - CA Pool task `Task title | Entity name} | Due on:{Due date}` has been moved to Upcoming
 - When CA Pool task is deleted
   - CA Pool task `Task title | Entity name | Due on:{Due date}` has been deleted by `User` (Name of the user who has deleted the task)
-- When CA Pool task is Reopened from Completed
-  - CA Pool task `Task title | Entity name | Due on:{Due date}` has been Reopened by `User` (Name of the user who has Reopened the task)
-- When CA Pool task is Restored from Deleted
-  - CA Pool task `Task title | Entity name | Due on:{Due date}` has been Restored by `User` (Name of the user who has Reopened the task)
-- When new task is added or assigned
-  - New task `Task title | Entity name | Due on:{Due date}` has been added to CA Pool queue as {`Role name of the user`}.
 - When CA Pool task is claimed
   - Normal CA Pool task: `{Name of the users who claimed}` claimed this `Task title | Entity name | Due on:{Due date}` as {`Role name of the user`}
   - Multi-step CA Pool task: {Multi-step icon} `{Name of the users who claimed}` claimed this `Task title | Entity name | Due on:{Due date}` as {`Role name of the user`}